Everyone’s always looking to save money on their utility bills, but it turns out there’s a way to lower energy use, even when you’re not even home.

 The key is your thermostat.
-By learning more about its special features and settings, you can help the thermostat plan for your preferred temperatures.
+By making the most out of your thermostat, you can structure its daily schedule around your personal preferences.
 This means establishing various temperature settings for when you’re at home, away or even when you’re asleep.

-By trying a few of these schedules, you'll be able to enjoy comfortable temperatures while keeping more money in your pocket.
-Check out our guide on how your thermostat doesn't have to use up all your summer spending money:
+If you’re willing to make these adjustments, you’ll be able to enjoy comfortable temperatures while also keeping more of your money.
+Check out our guide on how your thermostat can save you money in the summer:

 While at Home

-But the ideal temperature for the summer is usually between 78 and 80 degrees Fahrenheit.
-With this adjustment, you can stay cool while still keeping your energy bills low.
+But the most energy-efficient temperatures for the summer is actually around 78 and 80 degrees Fahrenheit.
+By adjusting things a few degrees, you’ll keep cool while keeping your energy bill more manageable.

 While Out of the House

-For some homes, you can set the thermostat to higher temperatures like 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees when you or a family member return.
-This way, your air conditioning unit won’t be working overtime to cool an empty house.
+For some homes, you can set the temperature as high as 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees once you’re home again.
+This way, your air conditioning system isn’t working around the clock to cool an empty house.

 While Sleeping